My name is Keira.

 I write code that is clean and organized.
 Not only for my own sake, but for developers who may come in after me to make adjustments, or even just the inexperienced business owner who needs to update a couple lines of text on a page.
 I pride myself in the readability of my code while also making the visual elements of a website flexible and easy to adjust, without having to completely re-code the page, for responsiveness as well as quick turn-around on changes and reorganization of content and design elements.

 Ontario has been quietly calling me home since I originally left London in 2001.
-My brief time on the north side of Lake Ontario, in Oshawa, back in 2009 to 2011, wet my appetite.
-However, after being away for four years in Alberta, it was time for a change of scenery.
-In early 2015, I relocated to the south side of Lake Ontario, the Niagara Region.
-Later in the year, I began working as a front end developer at Landlord Web Solutions.
+I spent a couple years in Oshawa from 2009 to 2011, but after going back to Alberta for another three and a half years, it was time for a change of scenery.
+In early 2015, I relocated to the Niagara Region.
+Later in the year, I began working as a front end web developer at Rentsync (formerly Landlord Web Solutions).
 I am honoured to be a part of this growing company and excited to find see what the future has in-store.